 You can also make a debt obligation with the bank.
 If you invest €250K in government debt at 0% interest, you can get a Latvian residence permit.
 It starts as a temporary permit.
 If you actually live in the country, it can become permanent.
 Otherwise, you just keep it as a temporary permit for as long as you hold the investment.

 Again, not as good for second citizenship, but if you like more of the four seasons, with more of that Eastern European vibe, it’s a nice option.
 Riga has really developed over the past decade and is a charming city.
-They have really beautiful winters and it’s a great place to spend time if you want that more calm, quiet atmosphere.
+They have really beautiful winters, and it’s a great place to spend time if you want a calmer, quieter atmosphere.